Knevari/advanced-lane-lines/README.md

 extraction.

-S channel has been the most reliable this far, it seems to make most of the lane lines in the image visible, but not all of them.
+S channel has been the most reliable this far, it seems to make most of the lane lines on the image visible, but not all of them.

 I need to find some other way of getting more information